mdetels1/qbb2023-answers/week1-homework/README.md

 words, what does this mean?
 Does this match what you observed in your plots in step 2.1?

 The size of this relationship is 0.3776.
-This means that as the amount of maternal de novo mutations increases, the maternal age increases by 0.3776.
+This means that as maternal age increases, the amount of maternal de novo mutations increases by 0.3776.
 This does match my observation in the plots, it is DNMs are increasing as maternal age increases but not very steeply.

 Is this relationship significant?
 How do you know?